 Along with their application in mentally challenging, dynamic environments, dynamically intelligent persons preserve mental resources for a second critical function – dynamic growth.

-How does Dynamic Intelligence Help Our Kids with Autism during the Holidays?
+How does Dynamic Intelligence Help Our Autistic Kids during the Holidays?

 The more “normal” and routine life is during the holidays, with fewer unexpected circumstances, the more you can help your child avoid overload that could lead to a meltdown.